xavier-tobin/PatternAnnotatedString/README.md

 # How does it work?

-`PatternAnnotation` is a simple data class which holds pattern and styles/handlers.
-The builder classes, like `basicPatternAnnotation()` and `linkPatternAnnotation()`, make creating a pattern annotation easy, with sensible defaults.
+`PatternAnnotation` is a simple data class which holds pattern and styles/handlers - `basicPatternAnnotation()` and `linkPatternAnnotation()`, make creating pattern annotations easy, with sensible defaults.

 The logic for generating an `AnnotatedString` is quite simple - [it's about 100 lines](app/src/main/java/com/xaviertobin/patternannotatedstring/CalculatePatternAnnotatedString.kt).